-Alternate preparation: I originally set out to make a Greek-type pasta salad featuring both my cold-pressed lemon and oregano olive oils, but found that the Oregano oil wanted to take center stage.
-For a lemony variation, substitute the crushed lemon oil for the oregano olive oil and season the Mediterranean salad only with salt and pepper blends, not Dipping Blend – for a more delicate lemon flavor.
+Alternate preparation: I originally set out to make a Greek-type pasta salad featuring both my cold-pressed lemon and rosemary olive oils, but found that the rosemary oil wanted to take center stage.
+For a lemony variation, substitute the crushed lemon oil for the rosemary olive oil and season the Mediterranean salad only with salt and pepper blends, not Dipping Blend – for a more delicate lemon flavor.

 Why this Mediterranean Pasta Salad is Healthy

 In a nutshell, this Mediterranean Pasta Salad is healthy because of what’s in it as well as what’s not.
 Let’s first discuss what’s not in it…